tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

     * How will we do notifications based on those queries?
 (In this case, "notifications" means a mechanism for software systems to be notified when items in the database are changed according to certain conditions.)
     * How is data provenance tracked?
 How are modifications to data expressed?

-####For Blip:
+####Implementation to enable Blip to use the new capabilities:

   * Create HTTP API for ingestion of data to the unified form.
 This will support upload of as little as a single point at a time (to support cloud-connected devices) as well as block uploads. *June 2014: we have the first version of this deployed and working on our development server.*
-  * Provide a simple query system to deliver the data that Blip currently uses.
+  * Provide a simple query system to deliver the data that Blip currently uses (for example, querying a restricted date range to speed up Blip response time).
   * Adapt Blip to use both data models.
   * Convert our uploaders to use the new format.
   * Migrate existing accounts from old to new.
   * Remove conversion logic from the access API.

-####Further development:
+  * Develop ability to query data provenance information for auditing.

+####Implementation that enables future needs:

   * Create a structure for a more general query system that will work not only for Blip but for a variety of needs.
+  * Design tool for adjusting timestamps and time zones on blocks of data
-  * Build tool for adjusting timestamps and time zones on blocks of data (possibly extend query system to support it).
+  * *@@* Build tool for adjusting timestamps and time zones on blocks of data (possibly extend query system to support it).
 Make sure it's tracked in the provenance system.
     * It likely requires UI design and prototyping and lots of user testing, plus frontend and backend coding and probably several iterations.
-  * Develop ability to query data provenance information for auditing.
   * Design and build a notification system that allows apps to subscribe to changes based on stored queries.
-It should support both connected and disconnected notifications (so, for example, someone could set an alert to send a message if the most recent BG reading goes below 50).
+It should support both connected and disconnected notifications (so, for example, someone could set an alert to notify an app when new data is uploaded to an account).

 ###Universal Uploader